Mannie Fresh's DJ Roots

 Given his father’s growing legend and his family’s general love of music, it seemed inevitable that Fresh would eventually enter the family trade.
 For some reason, however, music didn’t quite take at first.
 His parents tried to bolster his enthusiasm by giving him instruments and equipment for Christmas, but he often responded with disinterest or indifference.
 “Somebody got an Atari game, I got a trumpet,” he told Andrew Nosnitsky in a 2011 Red Bull Music Academy interview.
 “This stuff started to just stack up.”

 Despite his initial lukewarm feelings towards making music, a few key events helped spark a desire to try his own hand at DJing.
-According to a 2005 Electronic Musician articles by Bill Murphy, a pair of turntables that were gifted to him in elementary school and the seminal 1981 DJ record “The Adventures of Grandmaster Flash on the Wheels of Steel” helped set the wheels in motion initially.
+According to a 2005 Electronic Musician article by Bill Murphy, a pair of turntables that were gifted to him in elementary school and the seminal 1981 DJ record “The Adventures of Grandmaster Flash on the Wheels of Steel” helped set the wheels in motion initially.

 Then his father put a 13-year-old Fresh to work hauling equipment and records to some of his early ‘80s gigs at “hole-in-the-wall spots.”
 Seeing the reaction his father got from various women at the clubs further motivated Mannie to hone his skills on the turntables.
 “It’s crazy to say it, but I’m gonna say it—these women used to go crazy when my dad played,” he told Red Bull Music Academy.
 “I was like, ‘You know what?
 I wanna do this.’”